rm3l/daily-scrum-picker/README.md

 ### Team Members

 Team members are configured via a team file.
-By default, the tool looks for `team.txt` in the same directory where it is run, but you can specify a different file using the `TEAM_FILE` environment variable.
+By default, the tool looks for `team.txt` in the same directory where it is run, but you can specify a different file using either:

+1. The `--team-file` (or `-t`) command-line flag
+2. The `TEAM_FILE` environment variable

 Create or edit the team file with one team member name per line: